CynthiaArdman-Appomni/cyberpunk2077-hacking-solver/README.md

 - [WebStorm, IntelliJ, etc](https://www.jetbrains.com/help/webstorm/using-tslint-code-quality-tool.html)
 - [Atom](https://atom.io/packages/linter-tslint)

+### Logs
+While the application is running, server-side operations and errors are written to `app.log` in the project root.
+This file collects basic information about puzzle creation and retrieval as well as any encountered errors.

 ### Learn More

 To learn more about Next.js, take a look at the following resources: